josevcm/nfc-laboratory/README.md

   parameters it is possible to capture the communication up to 424 Kbps.

-- RTL SDR: It works by tuning the second harmonic 27.12Mhz, due to the limitation in the maximum sampling frequency of 3Mbps and its 8 bits of precision only allows you to capture the commands.
+- RTL SDR: It works by tuning the second harmonic 27.12Mhz, due to the limitation in the maximum sampling frequency of 3Mbps and its 8 bits of precision only allows you to capture the commands up to 106Kbps and some responses in very clean signals.

+Receivers tested:

 ![Devices](doc/nfc-lab-devices1.png?raw=true "Devices")

+Nooelec RTL-SDR with HydraNFC calibration coil:

 ![Devices](doc/nfc-lab-devices2.png?raw=true "Devices")

+AirSpy with custom antenna and ARC122U reader:

 ![Devices](doc/nfc-lab-devices3.png?raw=true "Devices")